prateekiiest/Geometry/README.md

 Geometry Modules written in Python 2.7

-Includes:

-Polygon          class
-Triangulate      class
-LineIntersection class
+Author:  Jonathan Melcher

+Modules include a Polygon class, and methods for general line intersection and triangulation.

-Unit tests for all classes are in the works.
+Unit tests are in the works for these, there are some already available for Polygon class.